 - i) Review the performance of non-independent directors and the Board as a whole; - ii) Assessment of the quality, quantity and timeliness flow of information between the Company Management and the Board that is necessary for the Board to effectively and reasonably perform their duties.

 NO. OF SHARES HELD BY THE NON EXECUTIVE DIRECTORS:

-As on 31st March, 2021, none of the Non Executive Directors of the Company held any shares of the Company.
+None of the Non-Executive Directors of the Company held any shares of the Company except Mr. Harmesh Mohan Sood who hold 20 equity shares of the Company.

 AUDIT COMMITTEE: